 Nobody is going to argue with us when we say that sunken, uneven concrete sidewalks, driveways, and pool decks are serious eyesores.
 However, they’re also trip hazards, and a liability that could result in a lawsuit if someone gets injured on your property.
 Therefore, this isn’t a repair you should postpone.

-We are able to lift and level sunken or settled concrete slabs in Vallejo, CA including, but not limited to…
+We are able to lift sunken or settled concrete slabs in Vallejo, CA including, but not limited to…